quobit/awesome-python-in-education/CONTRIBUTING.md

 ## What kinds of contributions are expected

-Improving documentation, reorganizing, labeling or writing reviews are all examples of helpful contributions.
+Improving documentation by adding resources, reorganizing them, labeling or reviewing are all examples of helpful contributions.

 ## Ground Rules

-* All resources must follow Python (3.X) in some way.
+* All proposed resources must follow Python (3.X) in some way.
 * Resources that use legacy Python (2.X) are not eligible.
 * Proposed resources should be usable (mainly) *by* teachers *and* students (secondary and post-secondary levels).